ezrastoller/ezrastoller.github.io/writing/writing_home.md

 Characters: ANDREW, LUCY, FATHER.

-Andrew is seated atop a log in a soldiers camp, writing two letters.
+Setting: Andrew is seated atop a log in a soldiers camp, writing two letters.
 One is to his father and one to his girlfriend, Lucy.
 ____

 **ANDREW** (Writing on the paper to his left): Dear Lucy, my love -